| Yellowstone National Park from Mt. Sheridan, WY (above). | ||

 Welcome to the Sahale world of swinging bridges, trails, and breathtaking landscapes!
-This web site contains more than 1,000 images of
+This web site is an archive of (some of) our projects,

 Learn More

-You may have already crossed a Sahale bridge or used a Sahale trail.
-Sahale handiwork can be found across the country, whether you
+You have probably crossed a Sahale bridge or used a Sahale trail.
+Sahale handiwork can be found all over the United States, whether you

 are hiking the Appalachian Trail, skiing the groomed ski trails of the Methow Valley in Washington State, backpacking the forest